-- 5. Convince yourself the jackknife can work. - a.
-Calculate the mean per-capita GMP across cities, and the standard error of this mean, using the built-in functions mean() and sd(), and the formula for the standard error of the mean you learned in your intro. stats. class (or looked up on Wikipedia...). - b.
+- 7. Here you will convince yourself the jackknife can work. - a.
+Calculate the mean per-capita GMP across cities, and the standard error of this mean, using the built-in functions mean() and sd(), and the formula for the standard error of the mean you learned in your intro stats class (or looked up on Wikipedia...).

+- b.
 Write a function which takes in an integer i, and calculate the mean per-capita GMP for every city except city number i. - c.
 Using this function, create a vector, jackknifed.means, which has the mean per-capita GMP where every city is held out in turn.
-(You may use a for loop or sapply() (see Recipe 6.2 in The R Cookbook, or Section 2.6.2 of The Art of R Programming).) - d.
-Using the vector jackknifed.means, calculate the jack-knife approximation to the standard error of the mean.
-How well does it match your answer from part (a)? - 6.
-Write a function, plm.jackknife(), to calculate jackknife standard errors for the parameters $y_0$ and a.
-It should take the same arguments as plm(), and return standard errors for both parameters.
+(You may use a for loop or sapply().) - d.
+Using the vector jackknifed.means, calculate the jackknife approximation to the standard error of the mean.
+How well does it match your answer from part (a)? - 8.
+Write a function, plm.jackknife(), to calculate jackknife standard errors for the parameter a.
+It should take the same arguments as plm(), and return the standard error.
 This function should call your plm() function repeatedly.
-What standard errors do you get for the two parameters? - 7.
-The file gmp-2013.dat contains measurements for for 2013.
-Load it, and use plm() and plm.jackknife to estimate the parameters of the model for 2013, and their standard errors.
-Have the parameters of the model changed significantly?
+What standard error do you get, with the starting values a = 0.15 and $y_0 = 6611$?